 The Company was incorporated as a limited company under the Civil and Commercial Code on March 9, 1994 and changed its status to a Public Company Limited under the Public Company Limited Act on August 21, 2000.
 The address of the head office is 26th Fl., The Trendy Building, 10/190-193 Soi.Sukhumvit 13, Sukhumvit Road, Khaeng Klong Toey Nua, Khet Wattana, Bangkok.
-The Company operates in Thailand and the main business is business and financial consulting services, investments and lend money.
+The Company operates in Thailand and the main business is business and financial consulting services, Investments lend money and investment in digital assets.